jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Fast Zombie.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Quick Strikes (Ex): >
-SpecialAbilities: Quick Strikes (Ex) Whenever a fast zombie takes a full-attack action, it can make one additional slam attack at its highest base attack bonus.
+    Whenever a fast zombie takes a full-attack action, it can make one additional slam attack at its highest base attack bonus.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: